b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 - Any program that relies on the thread scheduler for correctness or performance is likely to be nonportable.
 - A robust, responsive, portable program should have the average number of runnable threads that is not significantly greater than the number of processors.
-- Threads should not run if they aren’t doing useful work.
+- Threads should not run if they aren't doing useful work.
 - Threads should not **busy-wait**.
 - Resist the temptation to "fix" the program by putting in calls to `Thread.yield` because:
     - It will not be portable.